General Strike Planned In Protest Of President Trump’s Policies

 Even if the general strikes do not gain much traction now, they do suggest that anti-Trump activists intend to take their protests to the next level.

-[Featured image by Scott Olson]
+[Featured Image by Scott Olson]